codyngpriest/sorting_algorithms/README.md

 3. Quick sort
 This is a function that sorts an array of integers in ascending order using the Quick sort algorithm

+4. Shell sort - Knuth Sequence
+This is a function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence